International Students

 Living in Australia

 For information on studying and living in Australia, visit https://www.studyaustralia.gov.au/.
-This comprehensive site includes everything you need to know about living in Sydney or Melbourne, including accommodation, working, health, transport, as well as fantastic information about Australia’s states and regions.
+This comprehensive site includes everything you need to know about living in Sydney, Melbourne or Brisbane including accommodation, working, health, transport, as well as fantastic information about Australia’s states and regions.

 Education Services for Overseas Students(ESOS)